Chartered Insolvency and Restructuring Professional

 - adhere to the rules and regulations of the Bankruptcy and Insolvency Act and the Companies’ Creditors Arrangement Act.

-Successful completion of the program is also a prerequisite to gaining a licence to practice as a Licensed Insolvency Trustee from the Office of the Superintendent of Bankruptcy.
+Successful completion of the program is also a prerequisite to gaining a licence to practise as a Licensed Insolvency Trustee from the Office of the Superintendent of Bankruptcy.
 Not all CIRPs are trustees, but it is fair to say that more than 92% of practising Licensed Insolvency Trustees are CIRPs and members of CAIRP.

 To find a CIRP, please click here.